ekut-es/hannah/doc/installation.rst

     ./get_datasets.sh

 Hey Snips dataset can not be automatically installed as it needs, confirmation of their license.
-Please follow https://github.com/snipsco/keyword-spotting-research-datasets/blob/master/README.md to obtain a Download Link and make sure you can agree to the licensing terms.
+Please follow https://github.com/snipsco/keyword-spotting-research-datasets/blob/master/README.md to obtain a download link and make sure you can agree to the licensing terms.